mattelim/tobe/README.md

   - [x] Add video to saved list
   - [ ] Delete video from saved list
   - [ ] Saved list summary page
-- [ ] Watch Later `/watchlater`
+- [x] Watch Later `/watchlater`
   - [x] Add video to watch later
   - [x] Delete video from watch later
-  - [ ] Show countdown timer for watch later videos
+  - [x] Show countdown timer for watch later videos
 - [ ] Watch History `/watchhistory`
 - [ ] More watch time metrics and settings

-I built **Tobe** primarily for myself, feel free to make features requests but they will not be my priority.
+I built **Tobe** primarily for myself, feel free to make feature requests but they will not be my priority.
 Please feel free to fork the repo and create your own versions!